BTP private linky swear with Azure – how many pinkies do I need? Architecture impact of Private Link Service.

 The architectures discussed today are by far not a complete list of the possible variations of your deployment together with SAP.
 They are meant to showcase the different touch points and failover processes to think about when applying private link service to integrate SAP backends with BTP.

-In part four of this series, we will look at principal propagation.
+In part four of this series, we will look at how to debug and test your private-link-enabled app.
 Any other topic you would like to be discussed in relation to the private link service?
 Just reach out via GitHub or on the comments section below.

 As always feel free to ask lots of follow-up questions.